nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 * Extract the relative path from URL
 * Derive the absolute path w.r.t the base folder using relative path
 * If the derived path is a valid file, send the file
-* If the derived path is a folder path, display the list of files and folders in the directory listing page
+* If the derived path is a folder path, serve a directory listing page that displays the list of files and folders in the folder
+* While displaying the files, each file or folder is given a hyperlink which sends the request to the server to serve i

 ### Template file
 ```html